Antalya Conference for Change in Syria: Participation

 The conference was attended by c.
 350 representatives of the Syrian opposition from all over the world, with a vast majority of c.
 300 participants coming from the Syrian diaspora.
 According to the observing Tharwa Foundation, the participants represented more than 68 opposition parties and groups and a dozen human rights groups.
 While only few prominent oppositional figures from inside Syria participated, others, including Haitham al-Maleh, gave their support through voice recordings.

-Participants included members of Arab tribes, the Muslim Brotherhood, Kurds, Alawites, Turkmen, Druzes, Christians, Assyrians, Yezidis, intellectuals (academician, artist, scientist), nongovernmental organizations, the representatives of prominent provinces, Leaders of the Damascus Declaration, Syrian exilees from Europe, the United States, the Middle East, and Turkey.
+Participants included members of Arab tribes, the Muslim Brotherhood, Kurds, Alawites, Turkmen, Druzes, Christians, Assyrians, Yezidis, intellectuals (academician, artist, scientist), nongovernmental organizations, the representatives of prominent provinces, leaders of the Damascus Declaration, Syrian exiles from Europe, the United States, the Middle East, and Turkey.

 The conference was the first one to be attended by reporters from all major global news outlets, including BBC, CNN, France 24, Al Jazeera, Al Arabiya, Alhurra, the Associated Press, Reuters, AFP, The New York Times, The Wall Street Journal and numerous Turkish and European media outlets.